fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ### JavaScript Arrays

-From here on out, we will be using the functional programming methods of JavaScript [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), such as  _find_, _filter_  and _map_  all the time.
-They operate on the same general princible as streams in Java 8, which have been used last few years in Ohjelmoinnin perusteet and Ohjelmoinnin jatkokurssi at the department of Computer Science, and in the programming MOOC.
+From here on out, we will be using the functional programming methods of the JavaScript [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), such as  _find_, _filter_, and _map_ - all of the time.
+They operate on the same general principles as streams do in Java 8, which have been used during the last few years in both the 'Ohjelmoinnin perusteet' and 'Ohjelmoinnin jatkokurssi' courses at the university's department of Computer Science, and also in the programming MOOC.

-If functional programming with arrays feels foreign, it is worth watching at least the three first parts from the YouTube video series [Functional Programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84):
+If functional programming with arrays feels foreign to you, it is worth watching at least the three first parts of the YouTube video series [Functional Programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84):

 - [Higher-order functions](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84)
 - [Map](https://www.youtube.com/watch?v=bCqtb-Z5YGQ&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84&index=2)